We've independently reviewed this article to make sure it's as accurate as we can make it.

 Now, it’s time for us to check your dishwasher’s diverter motor.

-You see, this component is in charge of controlling the water going to the spray arms.
-If it’s damaged or broken, your dishwasher can make a clicking noise while running.
+The diverter motor is in charge of controlling the water going to the spray arms.
+If the motor is damaged or broken, your dishwasher will likely make a clicking noise while running.

 Please follow these instructions to check the diverter motor:

 - Unplug your dishwasher or shut off the house circuit breaker for the dishwasher.
 If you do the latter, please press the power button to verify that the power is disconnected.